OCA/server-tools/base_name_search_improved/README.rst

 Improved Name Search
 ====================

-Extends the name search feature to use fuzzy matching methods, and allowing to search in additional related record attributes.
+Extends the name search feature to use additional, more relaxed matching methods, and to allow searching into configurable additional record fields.

 The name search is the lookup feature to select a related record.
 For example, selecting a Customer on a new Sales order.

 For example, typing "john brown" doesn't match "John M. Brown".
-The fuzzy search looks up for record containing all the words, so "John M. Brown" would be a match.
+The relaxed search also looks up for records containing all the words, so "John M. Brown" would be a match.
-It also tolerates words in a different order, so searching for "brown john" would also works.
+It also tolerates words in a different order, so searching for "brown john" also works.

 .. image:: images/image0.png